0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 When a push is done to the `master` branch and the version in `package.json` differs from the one published on `npm`, the release process is triggered.

-If for whatever reason the publishing workflow in the CI/CD cannot be executed, the version can be released automatically via `scripts/npm-publish.sh`, just be sure to have an NPM access token and that you have the rights to publish.
+If for whatever reason the publishing workflow in CI/CD cannot be executed, the version can be released manually via `scripts/npm-publish.sh`, just be sure to have an NPM access token and that you have the rights to publish.

 Releases are also tracked on [GitHub](https://github.com/Shard-Labs/starknet-hardhat-plugin/releases) with [git tags](https://github.com/Shard-Labs/starknet-hardhat-plugin/tags).
 Notice the prepended `v` in tag names: